wolfgangj/okami/README.md

 Wok is like Java - the default language for application development.
 Additional languages will be welcome.

+Software often has some limited need for doing low-level technicalities, but is otherwise better off being constructed at a higher level.
+The architecture of Okami allows you to write your business logic in a high-level language, while descending down to PropulsionScript where desired.

 ## Status

 2022-07-15: I have documented my new vision for the `okami` platform above.